B Positive choir

 The choir pass on their thanks: "Thank you to everyone who has supported us on this journey, we couldn't be more grateful!
 Now, do your bit and get your blood donation booked!"

-They have continued their campaign by taking part in NHS70 celebrations on BBC Breakfast as well as the NHS Windrush 70 event in Manchester.
+They have continued their campaign by taking part in NHS70 celebrations on BBC Breakfast as well as the NHS Windrush 70 event in Manchester and festivals around the country.

 B Positive formed in 2017 and immediately made a name for themselves at the MOBO Awards.
 Watch their performance at the MOBO Awards here.